National Academy of Medicine

-Susan Skochelak, MD, MPH, adjunct professor of Family and Community Medicine, is a nationally recognized authority in medical Education, and serves as the group vice president for Medical Education at the American Medical Association, where she leads the AMA strategic initiative “Accelerating change in medical education,” and created the AMA Center to Transform Medical Education to develop innovative strategies for physician education.
-Prior to the AMA, Skochelak was senior associate dean for academic affairs at the University of Wisconsin School of Medicine and Public Health.
+Susan Skochelak, MD, MPH, is an adjunct professor of Family and Community Medicine and a nationally recognized authority in medical education.
+She serves as the group vice president for medical education at the American Medical Association, where she leads the strategic initiative “Accelerating Change in Medical Education,” and created the AMA Center to Transform Medical Education.

 Melina Kibbe, elected 2016

-Clyde Yancy, MD, MSc, vice dean for Diversity and Inclusion, Magerstadt Professor and chief of Cardiology in the Department of Medicine, is a former president of the American Heart Association, and an internationally-recognized expert in preventive cardiology, cardiomyopathy, and racial and ethnic disparities in cardiovascular disease.
+Clyde W. Yancy, MD, MSc, is vice dean for Diversity and Inclusion, Magerstadt Professor and chief of Cardiology in the Department of Medicine and professor of Medical Social Sciences.
+He is also a former president of the American Heart Association, a member of the National Academy of Medicine and an internationally-recognized expert in preventive cardiology, cardiomyopathy, and racial and ethnic disparities in cardiovascular disease.